SEPTEMBER 25-28, 2019

 Participants should be prepared for a vigorous schedule as we will be on location well before sunrise each morning.
 If conditions allow, we will also spend time shooting the landscape and stars at night.

-Deposit: A *deposit of $500 will hold your place in the workshop.
-The remaining balance is due 75 days prior to the workshop*.
+Deposit: A *deposit of $700 will hold your place in the workshop.
+The remaining balance is due 90 days prior to the workshop*.
+Deposit is non refundable unless your spot is filled, in which case it will be refunded minus an administration fee.
+This same policy applies to the full tuition after it is paid.

 Possible shooting locations include Schwabacher's Landing, Oxbow Bend, Mormon Row, Snake River Overlook, Signal Mountain, and String Lake.
 Specific itinerary will not be determined until the week before due to the impact of weather conditions.